Your Ad Here

 FINALLY, justice prevails!!!

-The American legal system is preoccupied with vengeance -- it has never been about justice, as the term is actually defined -- and this has never been clearer than in the case of Andrea Yates.
+The American legal system is preoccupied with vengeance -- it has never been about justice -- and this has never been clearer than in the case of Andrea Yates.

 It absolutely incenses me that anyone would think otherwise!
-Aside from the fact that she thought she was saving her children from the Devil and eternal damnation (which could be very true), she had a history of mental illness stretching back literally years, which included suicidal and psychotic behavior -- and none of this was ever in question!!!
-No one, even once suggested she was not ill, just that she should be held accountable for...
+Aside from the fact that she thought she was saving her children from the Devil and eternal damnation, she had a history of mental illness stretching back literally years, which included suicidal and psychotic behavior -- and none of this was ever in question!!!
+No one, even once, suggested she was not ill, just that she should be held accountable for...
 BEING ILL!!!

 Remember Jeffrey Dahmer?
 He was determined to be stable enough to stand trial!
 Jeffrey Dahmer!

 Yeah!
 The guy drilled a hole into another guy's head and poured boric acid into it, hoping to make the victim his sex slave!
-Oh yeah, that's stable.
+Oh yeah, that's "stable" behavior.
 Happens everyday.

 Does anyone not get that?

-People with mental illness are sick -- the same way that people with cancer are sick: they cannot magically heal themselves or just "get over it."
-Mental illness is not a character flaw or lack of strength or willpower on the patient's part; mental illness is a compound word in which the word "illness" is a key part.
+People with mental illness are sick -- the same way that people with cancer are sick: They cannot magically heal themselves or just "get over it."
+Mental illness is not a character flaw or lack of strength or willpower on the patient's part; mental illness is a compound word in which the word, "illness," is stressed.

 And the idea that we, as a country, would treat these people specifically so that we can get them well enough to stand trial for the things they did when they were ill is so egregious, so wrong, so horrendous... it's just sickening.
-This is a legal system where you can break into someone's house to rob them, then sue them for shooting you!
+This is a legal system where you can break into someone's house to rob them then sue them for shooting you yet it does not recognize mental illness as a defense!

 Is this thing on?
 Hello?

-A guy has a heart attack in the shower and manages to crawl outside to find help.
-Luckily he does.
-The ambulance makes it in time and he recovers nicely at the hospital.
-Then, on the day he is released, he's promptly arrested for indecent exposure.
+A guy has a heart attack in the shower and manages to crawl outside for help.
+Luckily, he finds it.
+The ambulance makes it to the hospital in time and he recovers.
+Then, on the day he is released from the hospital, he's promptly arrested for indecent exposure.

 Nice system.